kkots/ggxrd_freecam/README.md

 ; Make background black (and transparent - see screenshotBtn) blackBackgroundToggle = F2

+; A key shortcut.
-; Hide all entities belonging to one of the fighting sides.
+; When pressed, hides all entities belonging to one of the fighting sides.
 This can't hide the tension/burst lightning.
 ; You can specify which exact side to hide using the sideToHide setting.
 ; Everyone and everything also become invulnerable to all attacks hideOneOfTheSidesToggle =